14 Aug 20

 Di Grassi was the winner of the first-ever Formula E race - the 2014 Beijing E-Prix - and is the most successful driver in the history of the Championship.
-For the 2019/20 season, the former champ once again partners with Daniel Abt for their sixth campaign together.
+For the 2019/20 season, continues with Audi Sport ABT Schaeffler for their sixth campaign together.

 Born in Sao Paulo in 1984, Lucas di Grassi was the first driver to commit to the series, playing a founding role in the ABB FIA Formula E Championship alongside the series' Founder and CEO Alejandro Agag.
 He played a key role in the development of the original spec car that was used in the inaugreal season and also took part in a spectacular street demo in Las Vegas.
 In 2016, he became the first man in history to drive a racing car on the Arctic Ice Cap, when he took a starring role in the incredible Project Ice adventure.